froschi3b/Magitech/README.md

 Magitech
 ========

-The repository for my ModJam mod, Magitech
+The repository for my Mod, Magitech